 Visiting the Waterford Viking Triangle

-On the site of the original 9th century Viking Settlement, I walked in the footsteps of adventurous Regnall in what is now a compact area of Waterford’s Old town.
+On the original 9th-century Viking Settlement site, I walked in the footsteps of adventurous Regnall in what is now a compact area of Waterford’s Old town.

-In just a few short hours, I was able to gain a better understanding of the history from the triangle’s hotspots – the colourful artefact-filled Medieval Museum and the 18th century Bishop’s Palace (recording Waterford’s history from 1700-1970).
-The Christ Church Cathedral and Reginald’s Tower (housing a Viking exhibition) that stands next to a replica 40 foot Viking longboat.
+In just a few short hours, I better understood the history from the triangle’s hotspots – the colourful artefact-filled Medieval Museum and the 18th century Bishop’s Palace (recording Waterford’s history from 1700-1970).
+The Christ Church Cathedral and Reginald’s Tower (housing a Viking exhibition) stand next to a replica 40-foot Viking longboat.

-Soon, you will notice the connections of Ireland’s Southeast.
-For example, Strongbow (the Norman who invaded Kilkenny) married his wife, Aoife in Waterford.
+Soon, you will notice the connections between Ireland’s Southeast.
+For example, Strongbow (the Norman who invaded Kilkenny) married his wife, Aoife, in Waterford.
 Her father gave her to Strongbow not long after the Norman invasion of Ireland that he, the King of Leinster, had requested.

 Waterford Today

-Aside from being a lively cathedral city filled with pubs, bistros, and shopping, the city of Waterford is world-renowned for its crystal.
+Aside from being a lively cathedral city filled with pubs, bistros, and shopping, Waterford city is world-renowned for its crystal.
 The House of Waterford Crystal factory is a fascinating insight into the handcrafted designs that have provided it with a modern legacy, often passed through generations.

 If you have more time, check out these extra things to do in Waterford, including surfing, hiking the Coumshingaun Loop, and a food tour.